 It’s been a little while since I have wrote about the nutrition aspect to hockey performance in my blog.
 Coming into the hockey performance industry, I spoke and wrote a lot about sports nutrition as I felt it was an area that doesn’t get talked about nearly enough in this sport.

-Going online or talking to coaches you heard the average recommendations alongside some straight up nonsense here and there.
-I felt the industry really needed somebody to step up with a series of legitimate, research based recommendations for hockey players to follow if they are trying to lose weight, gain weight or perform their best on game day.
+Going online or talking to coaches, you always just heard the average recommendations alongside some straight up nonsense here and there.
+I felt the industry really needed somebody to step up with a series of legitimate, research-based recommendations for hockey players to follow if they are trying to lose weight, gain weight, or perform their best on game day.

 There are three things that are important to discuss when it comes to optimizing your tournament day nutrition so you can take home that MVP trophy along with that tournament championship:

 The Daily Grind